ConnorSweeneyDev/SimpleGameEngine/readme.md

 ### Windows
 Do the following to ensure your environment is set up correctly:
-- Ensure that you have `[PATH_TO_GIT_INSTALLATION]/bin` in your path.
 - Download a 64-bit [MinGW](https://winlibs.com/) distribution with Clang/LLVM support and put the `[DISTRIBUTION]/bin`
   directory in your path.
-- Run `winget install make --source winget` if you don't have Make installed.
+Rename the `mingw32-make.exe` file in that directory to `make.exe` if you haven't already.
+- Ensure that you have `[GIT_INSTALLATION]/bin` in your path.

 ### Linux
 Do the following on Ubuntu 18.04 to ensure your environment is set up correctly: